 Run, jump, drive, shoot.
 Foot to the face.
 Popcorn.

-Steven Segal and Jackie Chan and THE TRANSPORTER had an ADHD baby that spoke French.
+Jackie Chan and THE TRANSPORTER had an ADHD baby that spoke French.
 And it was called DISTRICT 13.

 An ex-crim and an undercover cop team up to go deep into the bowels of a toxic, walled-off district to retrieve a neutron bomb from the local crime lord, who is aiming it at Paris.